 A major step forward is the introduction of a licensing system for all involved in the import, export, as well as retail and distribution of tobacco products.
 Regulations on packaging and labelling of tobacco products encompass compulsory health messages, ingredient and additives disclosures, and prohibition of misleading terms such as “light”, “mild”, “low tar” or “slim”.
-A comprehensive ban on smoking in public places and workplaces, as well as public transport was clearly stated.
+A comprehensive ban on smoking in public places, workplaces and public transport is also required in the law.

-Finally, provisions related to article 5.3 of the WHO FCTC are also featured, including the proscription of any cooperation between Government agencies and tobacco companies, the discontinuation of any existing partnership and the cessation of any active support for the tobacco industry.
+Provisions related to article 5.3 of the WHO FCTC are also featured in the law, including the a ban of any cooperation between Government agencies and tobacco companies, the discontinuation of any existing partnerships and the termination of any concessions given to the tobacco industry.

-The new legislation will enter into force in two steps: measures related to tobacco advertising, promotion and sponsorship, control on sales of tobacco products, protection from exposure of secondhand smoke and engagement with the tobacco industry are to come into force six months after the date at which the Act became law.
-The other measures, those related to the prohibition of commercial growing and manufacturing, licensing and tobacco products contents, emissions, testing and reporting will come into force 12 months after the adoption of the new legislation.
+The new legislation will enter into force in two steps: measures related to tobacco advertising, promotion and sponsorship, control on sales of tobacco products, protection from exposure of secondhand smoke and engagement with the tobacco industry are to come into force six months after the publication of the law in the national Gazette.
+The other measures, those related to the prohibition of commercial growing and manufacturing, licensing and tobacco products contents, emissions, testing and reporting will come into force 12 months after the publication of the new legislation.

-The full text of the legislation cane be found here.
+The full text of the legislation can be found here.